 The Guryong Walks is a video walk installation created in Seoul (South Korea), which superimposes the structure of a local shanty town on iconic places of the city's public space.

 The work revolves around the fact that the soon-to-be-evicted area cannot be found as a settlement on online map services, while several yet to be build iconic places in Seoul metropolitan area are already signed up online as existing.

-In the piece, the outlines of the shanty town were retraced in several iconic places of the city as video walks - such as the rebuild palace, the nancing district or the soccer world cup park.
+In the piece, the outlines of the settlement were retraced in several iconic places of the city as video walks - such as the rebuild palace, the financing district or the soccer world cup park.

 In leaving the structure's outlines as GPS data on Google's servers, the walks try to create a visibility to structures of virtual and political invisibility.

 multi media installation, 1920 x 1080 video, gouache on paper, 15:29 mins, 40 x 40 cm, 2015-18